hedyhli/outline.nvim/README.md

 If a higher nvim version is required, it is recommended to check for this requirement in the `supports_buffer` function.

+Hover symbol, code action and rename functions are defined from providers.
+You can customize what these functions do if these functions are triggered when your provider is active.
+See the built-in [LSP](./lua/outline/providers/nvim-lsp.lua) provider for an example.

+Other functions such as goto-location may also be delegated to providers in the future.

 ## Commands